Community Vegetable Gardens

 The Conservancy and Grow Pittsburgh work together to provide materials to existing community garden groups in Allegheny County to improve their long-term growth and sustainability.

-Each spring, the Community Garden Sustainability Fund application process opens to submit requests for materials.
-The application process is now open; the third round of applications is due October 1, 2018.
+Each year, the Community Garden Sustainability Fund application process opens three rounds of applications to submit requests for materials.
+The first round of "Small Potatoes" applications is open March 1 - April 1, 2019.
+"Big Tomatoes" applications opens April 15 and will be due June 1, 2019.
 For more information or to apply to the Community Garden Sustainability Fund, please visit Grow Pittsburgh's Community Sustainability Fund resource page.

 Thanks to funding through the Allegheny County Department of Economic Development, WPC supports Grow Pittsburgh to provide communities in municipalities outside of the City of Pittsburgh the opportunity to implement new vegetable garden sites.